10 Ways to Puppy Proof Your Home

 Hide or Cover Electrical Cords

-The last thing you need is for your new puppy to chew on an electrical cord, potentially hurting themselves and damaging your electronics.
+The last thing you need is for your new puppy to chew on an electrical cord, potentially hurting themselves and ultimately leaving you with damaged electronics with half chewed cords.
 My cat used to do this when he was a kitten, so any cords I couldn’t remove or hide I covered with inexpensive split tubing to deter his antics.

 Keep Trash Covered